leonoravesterbacka/carl-torch/README.md

 `carl-torch` is based on carl (https://github.com/diana-hep/carl/) originally developed for likelihood ratio estimation, but repurposed to be used as a multivariate reweighting technique to be used in the context of particle physics research.
 ## Background
 The principle is to reweight one simulation to look like another.
-In the context of particle physics, where a lot of the research is done using simulated data (Monte-Carlos samples), optimizing the use of the generated samples is the name of the game, as computing resources are finite.
+In the context of particle physics, where a lot of the research is done using simulated data (Monte-Carlos samples), optimizing the use of the generated samples is the name of the game since computing resources are finite.
-Searches for new physics and measurements of known Standard Model processes are relying on Monte-Carlo samples generated with multiple theoretical settings, in order to evaluate the effect of these systematic uncertainties.
+Searches for new physics and measurements of known Standard Model processes are relying on Monte-Carlo samples generated with multiple theoretical settings in order to evaluate the effect of these systematic uncertainties.
 As it is computationally impractical to generate samples for all theoretical settings with full statistical power, smaller samples are generated for each variation, and a weight is derived to reweight a nominal sample of full statistical power to look like a sample generated with a variational setting.

 A naive approach to reweighting a sample `p0(x)` to look like another `p1(x)` is by calculating a weight defined as `r=p1(x)/p0(x)` parameterized in one or two dimensions, i.e. as a function of one or two physical variables, and apply this weight to the nominal sample `p0(x)`.